LongTianPy/SkewGD_v1/README.md

                         same time.
 Options for threadsneed to be set to reasonable number since a maximum of 2 files canbe running at the same time.
   -o OUTPUT_PREF        Prefix for the MCL clustered files.
+                        Default: Prefix of input file.
+                        This option is ignored if otherwise indicated when "-I" is used.
   -d WORKING_DIR        Working directory to store intermediate files of each
                         step.
 Default: ./ .
   --blastp BLASTP       File path to blastp executable.
 Default: